Machine-learned molecular mechanics force field for the simulation of protein-ligand systems and beyond

-Molecular mechanics force fields~\cite{dauber2019biomolecular,hagler2019force} have long been a workhorse for biomolecular simulation and computer-aided drug design~\cite{leach2001molecular,schlick2010molecular}.
-These models---characterizing the conformational energetics and noncovalent interactions---have become instrumental to a wide variety of \textit{in silico} biomolecular modeling tasks, including enumeration of putative bioactive conformations~\cite{coutsias2016exhaustive}, hit identification via virtual screening~\cite{bender2021practical}, prediction of membrane permeability~\cite{tse2019affordable}, simulations of biomolecular dynamics~\cite{prasad2018best}, and estimation of protein:ligand binding free energies via alchemical free energy calculations~\cite{mey2020best}.
+Molecular mechanics (MM) force fields~\cite{dauber2019biomolecular,hagler2019force} are fast, empirical models that describe the potential energy surfaces of biomolecular systems by treating them as collections of atomic point masses.
+These point masses interact via non-bonded and valence (bond, angle, and torsion) terms, which are typically parametrized to reproduce quantum chemical conformational energetics and physical properties.
+Despite their simplified representation of the underlying physical model, MM force fields have proven to be indispensable for a multitude of tasks in biomolecular simulation and computer-aided drug design~\cite{leach2001molecular,schlick2010molecular}, such as enumeration of putative bioactive conformations~\cite{coutsias2016exhaustive}, hit identification via virtual screening~\cite{bender2021practical}, prediction of membrane permeability~\cite{tse2019affordable}, simulations of biomolecular dynamics~\cite{prasad2018best}, and estimation of protein-ligand binding free energies via alchemical free energy calculations~\cite{mey2020best}.

-Traditional molecular mechanics force fields employ a set of rules termed \textit{atom typing} to group atoms to share sets of parameters based on their elemental identity, hybridization, aromaticity, and number and properties of neighbors, subsequently assigning tabulated parameters based on the atom types composing the valence term~\cite{mobley2018escaping,dauber2019biomolecular,hagler2019force}.
-This practice manifests several pathologies: Firstly, atoms of distinct chemical environments might share the same type and thereby parameters, leading to suboptimal \textit{chemical resolution}; reducing errors requires the introduction of more fine-grained atom type descriptions, resulting in an explosion in the number of necessary atom types and parameter assignment table entries, especially for torsions~\cite{mobley2018escaping}.
-Secondly, atom typing rules are traditionally constructed by human experts, whose design optimality cannot be quantitatively assessed; also, the evolution of such methodologies would constantly require engineer time and is not sustainable.
-Finally, discrepancies in these assignments might arise among different implementations in chemoinformatics toolkits~\cite{mobley2018escaping}.

-More concerningly, biomolecular systems relevant to drug discovery are frequently highly heterogeneous.
-Atom type-based force fields are frequently developed separately for each class of biomolecules, enormously increasing the complexity of ensuring these force fields remain compatible, and risking poor accuracy when multiple classes of biomolecules must interact.
-As such, extension or expansion to new classes of biomolecules or chemical spaces becomes a time-consuming ordeal.
-For instance, the recent AmberTools~23 release~\cite{amber2023} recommends combining independently developed force fields to simulate systems containing proteins~\cite{ff14SB}, DNA~\cite{OL15}, RNA~\cite{OL3}, water~\cite{TIP4P-EW}, monovalent~\cite{joung2008determination,joung2009molecular} and divalent~\cite{li2013rational,li2014taking,li2015parameterization} counterions, lipids~\cite{gould2018lipid17}, carbohydrates~\cite{kirschner2008glycam06}, glycoconjugates~\cite{demarco2009atomic,demarco2010presentation}, small molecules~\cite{wang2004development,wang2006automatic}, post-translational modifications~\cite{khoury2013forcefield_ptm}, and nucleic acid modifications~\cite{tan2018rna}.